 What You Need to Know About the 2018 Tax Code and How It Applies to Real Estate Investing

-- Additionally, for REIT managers, there are other ways that REITs can claim tax advantages.
-For example, the new law preserves 1031 like-kind exchanges for real estate transactions, which means that when a REIT sells a property and uses the obtained capital to immediately acquire another, the REIT has the opportunity to enjoy tax deferrals on those transactions.
+- The new law preserves 1031 like-kind exchanges for real estate transactions, which means that when a REIT sells a property and uses the obtained capital to immediately acquire another, the REIT has the opportunity to enjoy tax deferrals on those transactions.

 - The new Opportunity Zone program was established.
 This program encourages private investments into low-income communities across the US by offering capital gains tax incentives to Opportunity Zone investors.
 The Opportunity Zone program comprises a combination of Opportunity Zones (the investment opportunity) and Opportunity Funds (the investment vehicle).
 In exchange for investing in Opportunity Zones through Opportunity Funds, investors can receive new, substantial capital gains tax incentives, including tax deferral and reduction options on the principal invested as well as the potential to eliminate taxes on any capital gains subsequently earned from Opportunity Fund investments.